 3. Write for this Specific Audience

 The tone and voice of your proposal should reflect the nature of your industry.
-Is your industry very serious and professional, or does it attract a lot of creative and eccentric people?
+Is your industry very serious and professional, or does it attract many creative and eccentric people?
 If you’re not sure which direction to lean, examine your potential client’s marketing materials.

 Tailoring your language to your audience shows that you truly know your industry and are a logical choice for a business partner.
 It also proves that you didn’t just do the bare minimum and craft a generic proposal that could have been sent to any company from any industry.